gitrdone4/cs207project/README.md

 Time series are two-dimensional (or higher) arrays of numeric data, where ordered time-values are bound to specific data points that represent specific outcomes, measurements, or other values associated with specific times.
 While time series data can be stored using traditional arrays or tables, the classes included in this library make working with these types of data sets in python easier by enforcing the core properties of a time series at a class level.
 For example, in a time series no two times can be repeated.
 And every represented value needs a time associated with it.
 By creating and manipulating data-sets using these classes, these properties are enforced at all times.

+The UI that we have provided displays one larger primary chart of the id in question.
+Additionally, it provides 5 charts that compare the most similar time series, provided by the /simquery rest endpoint, and allows for each one to become the primary chart on the page.

 ### Instructions for Running the Project in an EC2 Instance
 1. Create an Ubuntu 16.04 instance on Amazon EC2.
 2. During instance creation, select the security group option to allow HTTP access on port 80.